mikeyweigand/Bordetella_species/README.md

 ------
 ### Disclaimer
 The contents of this repository are intended for research purposes only and come with no guarantees of their performance.

+Analyses for publication were largely performed on a desktop computer with Ubuntu 14.04 LTS, perl v5.18.2, and R v3.4.4.
+See Weigand *et al.* 20XX for additional information.